-- Solo hunts, or even inexperienced bow hunters are most likely safer in a tree stand.
+- Solo hunts, inexperienced bow hunters are most likely safer in a tree stand.

-- Still hunting also gives you the ability to bait your bear where legal.Some bait will bring the bear into you, and give you a clearer, easier shot.
+- Still hunting also gives you the ability to use bait where legal, like in Alberta bear hunts.
+Bait will bring the bear into you, and give you a clearer, easier shot.
 New bear hunters would certainly be advised to take a radio, in case they get in an unsafe situation.

 Bears smell extremely well, so you even need to smell the right way to keep a bear from running.
 No Scent is a good key to this.